smashwilson/racker-up/README.md

 These exercises use the API directly.

-`api1.rb` uses the authentication endpoint to create a token.
+`raw-api.rb` uses the authentication endpoint to create a token.